 Restoration of the creek capacity after the 2017 freshet was completed in the spring of 2018.
 The Province approved additional work a second time after the 2018 freshet.
 This work was undertaken in February and March 2019.

-Restoration work takes place in multiple locations and involves the use of heavy equipment for removal of the accumulated gravel and trucks to haul the gravel away.
+Restoration work takes place in multiple locations and involves the use of heavy equipment to remove the accumulated gravel, and trucks to haul the gravel away.
 Fallen trees and debris that may block or redirect flow will also be removed.
-As possible, creek flows will be diverted around the work area during construction to minimize environmental impacts.
+Creek flows will be diverted around the work area during construction, as possible, to minimize environmental impacts.
 With the exception of access points, equipment will work within the creek channel below the natural boundary.

 This work is critical to ensuring the stream channel has the capacity to safely hold future freshet flows.

-Further restoration work will take place in the spring and fall of 2019 to restore disturbed areas with riparian vegetation and replace trees.
+Further restoration work took place in Spring and Fall 2019 to restore disturbed areas with riparian vegetation and replace trees.

-Mill Creek originates in the hills northeast of the city and flows southwest through the city entering Okanagan Lake near the W.R.
+Mill Creek originates in the hills northeast of the city and flows southwest through the city, entering Okanagan Lake near the W.R.
 Bennett Bridge.
-After the creek crosses under Harvey Avenue near Burtch Road, it is constricted by urban development all the way to Okanagan Lake.
-These restrictions to the creek channel are an ongoing concern to the City and the Province since there is limited capacity to safely pass high flows during flood events.
+After the creek crosses under Harvey Avenue near Burtch Road, it’s constricted by urban development all the way to Okanagan Lake.
+These restrictions to the creek channel are an ongoing concern to the City and Province since there’s limited capacity to safely pass high flows during flood events.

-Since the diversion works were completed in the 1980s the channel downstream of the diversion has become progressively obstructed by vegetation.
-Some is brush that has grown into the channel, and some is large deciduous trees (e.g., willows, Siberian elm) that have also grown in the channel or across the channel.
-All this overgrown vegetation has progressively restricted the flow such that in 2017 the channel was not capable of diverting the flow levels it was designed for and certainly cannot pass the bankfull flow recommended in the Ministry of Environment report.
+Since the diversion works were completed in the 1980s, the channel downstream of the diversion has become progressively obstructed by vegetation: brush that has grown into the channel, and large deciduous trees (e.g., willows, Siberian elm) that have also grown in the channel or across the channel.
+All this overgrown vegetation has progressively restricted the flow, and in 2017 the channel was not capable of diverting the flow levels it was designed for and certainly can’t pass the bankfull flow recommended in the Ministry of Environment report.
 As a result of the obstructed flows, there was severe and costly flooding within the city during the 2017 high flows.

-The City's assessment also determined that the creek channel from Okanagan Lake upstream to Ethel Street has diminished capacity due to sedimentation.
-It is likely that this sedimentation is related to the flood event in May 2017.
-Vegetation, trees, and brush have encroached into the channel reducing the flow capacity to near zero in some locations.
-In addition, there are constructed obstructions (e.g., private fences) that collect debris and reduce flow capacity which contributes to the potential for flooding.
+Our assessment also determined that the creek channel from Okanagan Lake upstream to Ethel Street has diminished capacity due to sedimentation.
+It’s likely that this sedimentation is related to the flood event in May 2017.
+Vegetation, trees and brush have encroached into the channel, reducing the flow capacity to near zero in some locations.
+In addition, there are constructed obstructions (e.g., private fences) that collect debris and reduce flow capacity, which contributes to the potential for flooding.

-Damage to city infrastructure due to the 2017 flood was identified at Spencer Road, where it crosses Mill Creek.
-The flood damaged the three corrugated metal culverts and caused aggradation within the channel upstream of the crossing and resulted in overbank flows which caused extensive residential flooding.
+City infrastructure damage due to the 2017 flood was identified at Spencer Road where it crosses Mill Creek.
+The flood damaged the three corrugated metal culverts and caused aggradation within the channel upstream of the crossing, resulting in overbank flows that caused extensive residential flooding.

 Channel capacity restoration efforts

-With Ministry Approval, the City repaired the damaged culverts in 2018 and will remove accumulated gravels prior to the 2019 freshet.
-A longer range plan to replace the existing culverts with a larger open bottom arch culvert (or equivalent) is underway.
+With Ministry approval, we repaired the damaged culverts in 2018 and removed accumulated gravels prior to the 2019 freshet.
+A longer-range plan to replace the existing culverts with a larger open bottom arch culvert (or equivalent) is underway.

-In the spring of 2018 and with Ministry approval, the City began removing the accumulated sediment in the channel to help restore channel bankfull design capacity.
-Due to the restricted access and complexity of the work involved, the City was unable to remove accumulated sediment between Abbott and Ethel Streets, except at road crossings.
+In Spring 2018 , the City received approval from the Ministry to begin removing the accumulated sediment in the channel to help restore channel bankfull design capacity.
+Due to the restricted access and complexity of the work involved, we were unable to remove accumulated sediment between Abbott and Ethel Streets, except at road crossings.

-At that same time, the City began removing the obstructing trees and vegetation from below the natural boundary of the stream.
-Due to the short period between receiving Ministry Approval and the rising waters in the channel, and despite having six or more crews working long hours, the City was not able to complete all the necessary work.
-Phase 2 of this effort will resume in the spring of 2019 with the intention of removing the remaining high hazard trees within the channel.
+At that same time, we began removing the obstructing trees and vegetation from below the natural boundary of the stream.
+Due to the short period between receiving Ministry approval and the rising waters in the channel, and despite having six or more crews working long hours, we weren’t able to complete all the necessary work.
+Phase 2 of this effort resumed in the spring of 2019 with the intention of removing the remaining high hazard trees within the channel.

-In addition to the Phase 2 efforts, the City will be removing the remaining high priority hazard trees in August.
-Restoration of disturbed riparian vegetation and replacing trees removed from the channel will be completed in the fall.
-The replacement trees will be placed well above the natural boundary.
+In addition to the Phase 2 efforts, we removed the remaining high priority hazard trees in August 2019.
+Restoration of disturbed riparian vegetation and replacing trees removed from the channel were completed in the fall.
+The replacement trees have been placed well above the natural boundary.
 Restoration of the riparian values along the channel is essential in preserving stream health, fisheries values, and water quality.

 What we have observed

-In anticipation of a repeat to the 2017 flooding, the City deployed several kilometers of Tiger Dams and sand bag walls along the Mill Creek channel prior to the 2018 freshet.
-In several locations, berms were constructed to provide additional flood barrier.
-Due to the City’s efforts to remove sediment and obstructions to flow from within the channel the 2018 freshet, which generated the same flow volumes that were observed in 2017, did not result in any significant flood damage to infrastructure or private properties in the City.
+In anticipation of a repeat to the 2017 flooding, we deployed several kilometers of tiger dams and sand bag walls along the Mill Creek channel prior to the 2018 freshet.
+Berms were constructed in several locations to provide an additional flood barrier.
+Due to our efforts to remove sediment and obstructions to flow from within the channel, the 2018 freshet – which generated the same flow volumes that were observed in 2017 – didn’t result in any significant flood damage to infrastructure or private properties in the city.

 The 2017 and 2018 freshet flows have driven home the need for ongoing and regular channel maintenance of our urban streams.

-The 2017 flood caused significant channel erosion and scour as well as several channel avulsions within the park that isolated two walking bridges and damaging the walking path in several locations.
+The 2017 flood caused significant channel erosion and scour, as well as several channel avulsions within the park that isolated two walking bridges and damaged the walking path in several locations.

-At two of the bridges, bed material filled in the original channel causing channel avulsions.
-The new channel has scoured to a greater depth than the original channel making it both difficult and expensive to try to restore the flow to the original channel.
-Since this is a small natural park area, it is recommended that the flow be maintained in the new channel and the path be extended to cross the new channel using fords rather than bridges.
+At two of the bridges, bed material filled in the original channel and caused channel avulsions.
+The new channel has scoured to a greater depth than the original channel, making it both difficult and expensive to try to restore the flow to the original channel.
+Since this is a small natural park area, it’s recommended that the flow be maintained in the new channel and the path be extended to cross the new channel using fords rather than bridges.